-How to monetize Instagram, or any social media, is a question that I get asked a lot, and since I recently appeared on a podcast talking about this, I thought I would provide you a slightly different, more comprehensive, and overall updated perspective from another post I wrote on the subject entitled How to Make Money on Instagram?
+How to monetize Instagram (or any social media) is a question that I get asked a lot.
+Since I recently appeared on a podcast talking about this, I thought I would provide you a slightly different, more comprehensive, and overall updated perspective from another post I wrote on the subject, entitled How to Make Money on Instagram?
 Here’s 9 Different Ideas to Chew On.

 When most people hear the term “influencers”, they think of bikini-clad Instagram models with millions of followers who work with fashion, beauty, and lifestyle brands.
 While the “Insta-model” business is still a type of influencer, today’s reality is that marketers are more often seeking out regular people like you to generate buzz for their brands.

-In fact, current trends in influencer marketing have seen brands moving towards working with nano influencers (1-10K followers) and micro-influencers (10K-100K followers) because they tend to have higher engagement and better relationships with their followers than do macro influencers.
+In fact, current trends in influencer marketing have seen brands moving towards working with nano influencers (1-10K followers) and micro-influencers (10K-100K followers), because they tend to have higher engagement and better relationships with their followers than macro influencers.

 If you haven’t achieved 1,000 followers on any given social network, read my advice here on How To Become A Social Media Influencer and Make Money From It.

 Most influencers are leaving money on the table by not monetizing their influence, and you may be one of them.
-I am actually guilty of the same, which is why I am always looking to create new products and services and looking for ways on how to monetize Instagram or any other social network using my own influence.
+I am actually guilty of the same, which is why I am always looking to create new products and services and looking for ways to monetize Instagram Stories and posts or any other social network using my own influence.
 You should take my advice and do the same.

 So think about it: what is something you’re good at?